AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayerSystems.md

 * Creating Simple Reward-Maximization-Based AI Player Model

-  * Uses real players' states so that the AI players mimic real players.

   * May outcompete real players.

   * Minimal implementation takes a minimum of 1 hour using DataPredict™, especially if custom actions are associated with the model's output.

 * Creating Deep Reward-Maximization-Based AI Player Model

-  * Uses real players' environment data so that the AI players mimic real players.

   * May outcompete real players.